Gauravtikar96/Vrinda-Store-Annual-Report-2022/README.md

 What Vrinda Store can do: Target ads and offers to women aged 21 to 35 in Maharashtra, Karnataka, and Uttar Pradesh on Amazon, Flipkart, and Myntra.

 Thanks to Rishabh Mishra for the data and help!
+This Project is perform only on Excel to compleat all processes of project to make a Insightfull Dashboard.